waahlstrand/voyager/README.md

 ```

 ## Demo script
 To run the demonstration script you need to install the packages `cartopy` and `geopandas` as well.
 These have some binary dependencies that are easiest installed with [conda](https://docs.conda.io/en/latest/).
+You can use the `environment.yml` file to initialize such a conda environment.

 The demo generates two images illustrating a random sample trajectory in the North Sea, and the corresponding shorelines used for visualizing the pathfinding algorithm.